StoyanDimitrov/css-reload/README.md

 ## Road map
  - Options page optimization
+    - Handle the case when all three invocation methods are unchecked.
-    - Feedback on save
+    - Feedback on options save.
-    - General improvements
+    - General improvements.
- - General code improvements
+ - General code improvements.

+If you thing something is missing and extension should have it just [rise an issue](https://github.com/StoyanDimitrov/css-reload/issues) in the tracker.